maholio/nohttp/README.md

 ### DOUBLE CHECK THAT HTTPS SUPPORTED BEFORE RUNNING THE SCRIPT
 Just replace `http://` to `https://` in link.
 If Admin page works, you can run the script.
 If not, use its option to enable http again.

+## 🇺🇦 Author stands with Ukraine 🇺🇦
+If you want to thank me, please [donate to Ukrainian army](https://war.ukraine.ua)